-Josh Dubansky is a board certified emergency medicine physician at a busy Level II trauma center and a Clinical Assistant Professor at the University of Nevada School of Medicine (UNSOM).
+Josh Dubansky is a board certified emergency medicine physician at a busy tertiary care and trauma center, and is Clinical Assistant Professor at the University of Nevada School of Medicine (UNSOM).
 Dr. Dubansky received his medical degree from the University of Maryland, then trained in Emergency Medicine at UCSF-Fresno.
-There, he created and completed an Area of Concentration in Wilderness Medical Education, designed and implemented EMS field scenarios and MCI drills, and lectured extensively to medical students, EMTs, nurses, physicians, and National Park Service and U.S. Forest Service Rangers, and researched and wrote National Park Service EMS protocols as part of the ParkMedic and Wilderness Medicine Programs.
+There, he created and completed an Area of Concentration in Wilderness Medical Education, designed and implemented EMS field scenarios and mass casualty drills, and lectured extensively to medical students, EMTs, nurses, physicians, and National Park Service and U.S. Forest Service Rangers, and researched and wrote National Park Service EMS protocols as part of the ParkMedic and Wilderness Medicine Programs.
 He also helped design and implement a Tactical Medicine program for the U.S. Forest Service.
-Dr. Dubansky remains a NOLS faculty member, and has taught for or helped run numerous outdoor programs, including Cal Adventures at U.C.
+Dr. Dubansky has taught for or helped run numerous outdoor programs, including NOLS, Cal Adventures at U.C.
 Berkeley, Cornell University Outdoor Education, California Canoe and Kayak, ARTA River Trips, Healing Waters San Francisco, and Boardsports Kiteboarding.
-He is a WMS Wilderness Medicine Fellowship Candidate and WMS DiMM Candidate.
+He also spends time as a ski clinic physician and as a National Ski Patrol volunteer physician.
+He is a Wilderness Medical Society Fellowship Candidate and WMS DiMM Graduate.

 - Member for